microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 ![Select the PICKit 4 from Tools Menu](images/Select_the_PICKit_4_from_Tools_Menu.png)

-**Step 4:** Press the 'Make and Program Device' button to program the PIC16F18075 (see Figure 7).
+**Step 4:** Left click the 'Make and Program Device' button to program the PIC16F18075 (see Figure 7).
 Verify that the device was successfully programmed (see Figure 8).

 *Figure 7 - Make and Program Device Button*